george-hawkins/arf-drone/docs/transmitter-getting-started.md

 For a more detailed walkthru of these basic settings see Oscar Liang's [walkthru](https://oscarliang.com/flash-opentx-firmware-taranis/), just jump down to the "Firmware Download and Flashing" section.
 Note that he's setting things up for a Taranis X9D+ and that he turns off _massstorage_ (as he wants to be able to use the transmitter with simulators, something I haven't tried).
 Also Wayne Flower's [video from the 2:59 mark](https://www.youtube.com/watch?v=q1D-LEfDprk&feature=youtu.be&t=179) covers the same thing for the Q X7 (note he enables nightly builds as an option, but only because this video was made before a stable 2.2.X version came out).

+TODO: _massstorage_ is no longer an option - you no longer have to choose between it and simulator usage.

 Backup
 ------

 Now we're ready to connect the transmitter to the computer.
 You'll need a USB cable with a mini-B connector (like [this one](https://www.amazon.co.uk/AmazonBasics-USB-2-0-Cable-Male/dp/B00NH11N5A)), i.e. the kind of cable usually used to connect to cameras.

+Do **not** plug the cable into the transmitter before entering bootloader mode - if you do so you will not be able to turn on the transmitter.

 First start the transmitter in bootloader mode - this involves pressing the two black trim swtiches above the LCD inwards while you press the power button.
 Again Oscar Liang has a nice picture in his [walkthru](https://oscarliang.com/flash-opentx-firmware-taranis/) , see the "Backup Current Configuration" section (however we're going to back things up in a different way to him).